adussaq/amd_cf/README.md

 |_other_|[*optional*] This may be any property you would like other than a function, it will be passed around with the data results.|

 ###equation_obj###
-This can be a complicated object, for a full example please see: https://github.com/adussaq/amd_cf/blob/gh-pages/simpleCubic.jseo.
+This can be a complicated object, for a full example please see: <a href="https://github.com/adussaq/amd_cf/blob/gh-pages/simpleCubic.jseo">simpleCubic.jseo</a>.
 For a simple example please see below.
 This is required for every function type that is to be fit.

 |Property|Description|
 |---------------|----------------|